MarkAngler/NeuralClaude/neural-llm-memory/README.md

 # NeuralClaude MCP Server

-Neural LLM Memory MCP Server - A high-performance neural memory system for AI assistants via the Model Context Protocol.
+Neural LLM Memory MCP Server - An adaptive learning memory bank for AI assistants via the Model Context Protocol.

+## What is NeuralClaude?

+NeuralClaude is an **adaptive learning memory system** that goes beyond traditional storage:

+- **Adaptive Neural Memory**: Stores and retrieves information with semantic understanding
+- **Self-Optimizing**: Evolves based on usage patterns and feedback to improve over time
+- **Learning System**: Uses genetic algorithms to optimize neural network topology
+- **Feedback-Driven**: Learns from your interactions (70% user feedback, 30% performance metrics)
+- **Personalized**: Adapts retrieval strategies to your specific needs

+Unlike static memory systems, NeuralClaude gets smarter about what to remember and how to retrieve it, creating a co-evolutionary relationship with AI assistants.

 ## Installation